CanonicalLtd/maas-docs/en/nodes-tags.md

 ```nohighlight
 //node[@id="display"]/'clock units="Hz"' > 1000000000
 ```

-This definition is used elsewhere in this documentation.
-See this [MAAS CLI example][cli-example-tag-creation-and-auto-assignment].

 ## Tag listing and tags as search filters

 To list all tags visit the 'Machines' tab and expand the 'Tags' subsection in the